 - DINIT initializes and starts the display via device number (.DAT SLOT) 10 - DCLOSE stops the display and leaves the main file in a form such that it can be called as a subpicture file. - SETPT sets absolute starting point of display.
-(Point not intensified.) - PLOT displays pre-defined but not necessarily complete subpictures, individual LINEs, or ASCII text; also used to define display parameters. - DELETE deletes named subpicture file from main display file. - REPLOT similar to PLOT, but permits reuse of previously defined areas in the main file. - RSETPT similar to SETPT, but permits reuse of previously defined areas in the main file.
+(Point not intensified.) - PLOT displays predefined but not necessarily complete subpictures, individual LINEs, or ASCII text; also used to define display parameters. - DELETE replaces the specified graphics element with no-op's. - REPLOT similar to PLOT, but permits reuse of previously defined areas in the main file. - RSETPT similar to SETPT, but permits reuse of previously defined areas in the main file.